Ma-Marcinowski/Verificational-Model/README.md

   * 3.20.1 Model:

-    * Exactly the same same model v2.6.1, but for stride and dilation of 2 on the first convolutional layers.
+    * Exactly the same same model v2.6.1, but for a dilation of 4 and 2, added to the first and the second convolutional layers.

   * 3.20.1.
 Database: